Local VCN Peering Through an Upgraded DRG

 Prerequisite: Each administrator must have the CIDR block or specific subnets for the other VCN.
 In general, use the same CIDR block you used in the route table rule in Task E: Configure the route tables.

-• Ingress rules for the types of traffic you want to allow from the other VCN, specifically from the VCN's CIDR or specific subnets.
+• Ingress rules for the types of traffic you want to allow from the other VCN's CIDR or specific subnets.

-• Egress rule to allow outgoing traffic from your VCN to the other VCN.
+• Egress rule to allow outgoing traffic from the local VCN to the other VCN.
 If the subnet already has a broad egress rule for all types of protocols to all destinations (0.0.0.0/0), then you don't need to add a special one for the other VCN.

 Note